PTSD And Me: Dating Someone With PTSD (Post-Traumatic Stress Disorder)

 Dating someone with PTSD can present some challenges, but most of them can be overcome in a healthy way through communication, education, and practice.
 Seeking out the help of a therapist or couples’ counselor might make it easier to learn how to support your partner.
 No matter what, doing your best to be there while also taking care of your own needs can likely help you strike the right balance and maintain a healthy relationship.

-How do you date someone with complex PTSD?
+How do you date someone with a mental health condition like complex PTSD?

 Is it hard to love someone with PTSD?